awesomephant/walker-in-the-landscape/index.md

 Narrator

-She flows in Him, with Him, through Him.
-Then out of Him.
-She brings it all to the surface.
+<span data-id='flows' data-video="/assets/videos/flows.mp4">She flows in Him, with Him, through Him.
+Then out of Him.</span> She brings it all to the surface.
 With such effortless grace.

 And for once He doesn’t fight it, She was in control.